brenns10/brennan.io/links.md

   Python programmers.
 - [TI-Basic Developer][tibasicdev].
 At one point, this was one of my main programming resources!
 Of course, it was for a graphing calculator.
+- [The Lost Art of Structure Packing][struct].
+A really useful overview of how the C compiler lays out variables in memory.
+- [Things Every Hacker Once Knew][things].
+Some really fun insights into the history of why things are the way they are now.

 [joel-unicode]: http://www.joelonsoftware.com/articles/Unicode.html
 [beej]: http://beej.us/guide/bgnet/